bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 });
 ```

-`bindClient()` updates attributes on the Bucket servers but does not automatically
+`bindClient()` updates attributes on the Reflag servers but does not automatically
 update `Last seen`.

 ## Zero PII

-The Bucket SDK doesn't collect any metadata and HTTP IP addresses are _not_ being
+The Reflag SDK doesn't collect any metadata and HTTP IP addresses are _not_ being
 stored.
 For tracking individual users, we recommend using something like database
 ID as userId, as it's unique and doesn't include any PII (personal identifiable
 information).
 If, however, you're using e.g. email address as userId, but prefer
-not to send any PII to Bucket, you can hash the sensitive data before sending
+not to send any PII to Reflag, you can hash the sensitive data before sending
-it to Bucket:
+it to Reflag:

 ```typescript
 import { sha256 } from 'crypto-hash';